 A new design will be incorporated to make the submarine technologically advanced and safe.

-The Dreadnought submarines are planned to be built in 16 blocks, which will be grouped into three major units, including aft, mid and forward.
+The Dreadnought submarines are being built in 16 blocks, which will be grouped into three major units, including aft, mid and forward.

 The sonar, currently in operation with Astute-class submarines, has a combination of outboard arrays and an inboard processing capacity.
 The sonars and sensors will increase the crew’s visual and situational awareness.